 At the Vancouver Folk Music Festival there is of course a beer garden.
-Wine and beer were $6 each in 2016 and the beer garden area had tons of tables, many of which had umbrellas for shade.
+Wine and beer have been about $6 each in recent years and the beer garden area has tons of tables, many of which have umbrellas for shade.

 A gazillion people attend the festival of course, so be prepared to wait in line to get your drinks at popular times, or simply keep your eye on the line as it has both busy times and slow times.

 The Vancouver Folk Music Festival always has a great selection of food for sale – everything from healthy vegan dishes, to ethnic cuisine to junk food.
 There’s something for everyone, and most of it is really delicious!